zjian107-su/NABI-IO/README.md

 - 0529: Markdown syntax improve, logo creation
 - 0531: `npm install --save-dev xxxxx` for fixing dev dependencies issues
   - gatsby image operation
+- 0601 -> 0605: learn and test gatsby -imagesharp, gatsby-image and gatsby-markdown-transformer plugins.
+  - useStaticQuery(Code Explorer: StaticQuery Hook), import **useStaticQuery**: the useStaticQuery() function can only fun in the functional component.
+But you can pass the query that is outside of the function.
+  - StaticQuery(Code Explorer: StaticQuery), import **StaticQuery**: you will use `<StaticQuery>` as a component in your codes.
+It has TWO props, `` query={graphql`BLOCK`} `` and `render={data} => <div><dive>`
+  - pageQuery(Code Explorerm: Page Query), import only graphql.
+It has to be in a page directory, not anywhere else.
+You have to pass a prop parameter.
+But in the console you will see a lot of props but no data, so you need to export dataQuery too.
+  - Created a photo gallery page to show Nabi's pictures
+  - Created a page that's generated with NodeAPI and a markdownfile with its Layout CSS.
+- 0606 -> 0607
+  - MDX = JSX + Markdown.
+JSX is not the best for content, Markdown is not the best for operatins.
+So MDX with theme, might be the better option
+  - Changed all npms to yarn.
+Yarn vs NPM5.
+Very smiliar compare to "yarn vs npm3".
+But yarn is lightly faster and I prefer how clean yarn is.
+[Getting Started with Gatsby Themes and MDX](https://www.gatsbyjs.org/blog/2019-02-26-getting-started-with-gatsby-themes/)